pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

 ### unbindEvents

 This method unbinds addons events.
-It is called when event `turbo:before-frame-render` is emitted, after an XHR call.
+It is called when event `htmx:beforeRequest` is emitted, after an XHR call.

 #### Examples